MicrosoftDocs/SupportArticles-docs/support/azure/synapse-analytics/dedicated-sql/troubleshoot-dsql-perf-slow-query.md

 ## Step 2: Determine where the query is taking time

-Run the following script to find out the step that may cause the performance issue of the query.
+Run the following script to find the step that may cause the performance issue of the query.
 Update the variables in the script with the values described in the following table.
 Change `@ShowActiveOnly` to 0 to get the full picture of the distributed plan.
-Note down the `StepIndex`, `Phase` and `Description` of the slow step identified from the result set.
+Take note of the `StepIndex`, `Phase`, and `Description` of the slow step identified from the result set.

 | Parameter | Description |
 | -- | ---- |